faithanalog/hsort/README.md

 list continues to be a syntactically valid list, preserves indentation.
 Sorting is lexical.
 There are no command line arguments right now.

+This only works for lists where each element spans only a single line.
+It also expects there to be a uniform amount of spacing between the separator comma and the element.
+If I tried to handle anything more complex I'd have to start doing actual parsing which I don't really feel like doing.

 Takes the list on stdin and prints the sorted list on stdout.

 This is intended for use with vim-like workflows.
 For example, select the lines